comp-think/2018-2019/docs/project/README.md

 Parameters:

-* author: the complete name (i.e. given name and family name) of the author for which one wants to retrieve its coauthor network.
+* author: the complete name (i.e. "Given Name, Family Name") of the author for which one wants to retrieve its coauthor network.

 Return a graph having a central node for the input author and a series of additional connected nodes for each other person who co-authored a paper with the input author, where the weight of the edge connecting the input author with his co-author is the number of paper they have co-authored together.